Inflation is generally controlled by the Central Bank and/or the government. The main policy tools to control inflation include:

 - Fiscal policy – a higher rate of income tax could reduce spending and inflationary pressures.

 - Wage controls.
 Trying to control wages could, in theory, help to reduce inflationary pressures.
 However, apart from the 1970s, rarely used.

 In a period of rapid economic growth, demand in the economy could be growing faster than its capacity can grow to meet it.
-This leads to inflationary pressures as firms respond to shortages by putting up price.
-We can term this demand pull inflation.
+This leads to inflationary pressures as firms respond to shortages by putting up the price.
+We can term this demand-pull inflation.
 Therefore, reducing the growth of aggregate demand (AD) should reduce inflationary pressures.

 The Central bank could increase interest rates.
 Higher rates make borrowing more expensive and saving more attractive.
 This should lead to lower growth in consumer spending and investment.
 See more on higher interest rates

 A higher interest rate should also lead to higher exchange rate, which helps to reduce inflationary pressure by